top of page

 • Google Scholar

-I am a PhD candidate in the Lutzoni Lab at Duke University and an NSF Graduate Research Fellow.
-Grounded in systematic biology and natural history, my research deals with the biodiversity, evolution, biogeography, and ecology of symbiotic Ascomycota—a group of fungi that includes species from baker's yeast to bread mold, from the fungi that cause athlete's foot to the gray or green crusts often visible on tree bark.
+Grounded in systematic biology and natural history, my research deals with the biodiversity, evolution, biogeography, and ecology of symbiotic Ascomycota—a group of fungi that includes species from baker's yeast to bread mold, from the fungi that cause athlete's foot to the gray and green lichens on tree bark.
 My work focuses on two types of symbiotic interactions: lichenization (a stable association of a fungus and green alga or cyanobacterium) and endophytism (a fungus living asymptomatically inside plant leaf or lichen tissue).

 Pilot-Mtn_IDM+CJP_photo-skarha.jpg